-Sometimes, a non-solicitation agreement may be used with a non-compete agreement to avoid legal ambiguity and possible future litigation.
-This type of agreement restricts an entity’s ability to seek business from the employer’s customers and/or clients.
-North Dakota is not particularly open to non-compete agreements.
+It may be used in conjunction with a non-solicitation agreement to avoid any potential legal issues, which restricts an entity’s ability to pursue business from the employer’s customers or clients.
+It is worth noting that North Dakota is not particularly favorable towards non-compete agreements.

 North Dakota non-compete agreements protect one thing—an employer’s trade secrets.
 The Trade Secrets Act (Chapter 47-25.1) protects employers from having company trade secrets stolen or otherwise misappropriated.